lemon07r/EvolutionOfJianghu-AMA-EnglishMod/README.md

-## Evolution of JiangHu (大衍江湖) - Amateur Modding Avenue Translation Mod
+## Evolution of JiangHu (大衍江湖) - Amateur Modding Avenue Translation Mod V2
 ### About
 This is a fan made translation mod project for the game, 大衍江湖 - Evolution of JiangHu.
 This mod is an unofficial English translation of the game.
+This is the new V2 version of the mod, which requires a lot less maintenance than the last mod, and in theory will support future updates of the game a lot more easily.
 ### Where to get the game?
 This early-access game is available on steam here: https://store.steampowered.com/app/1502040/__Evolution_Of_JiangHu/ See this store page for more details about the game.
 Note that they do not officially support English or this fan-made mod.
 ### Community and Support